DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 While KopiaUI seems like the way to go because of the simple deployment and use, it has a drawback.
 The scheduled backups works only when user is logged in.
-Which for many deployments feel like it introduces unnecessary uncertainty, or is not even viable when servers often run with no user logged in.
+Which for many deployments feel like it introduces unnecessary uncertainty, or is not even viable when machines often run with no user logged in.

-## Kopia Server in Windows
+## Kopia Server - Windows

 My go-to for windows use because it offers gui for easier managment and the reliability of always running in the background as a service.

-This deployment does not make use of the main Kopia Server feature, to be a repository for other machines running Kopia, just local deployment.
+This deployment does not make use of the main Kopia Server feature - to be a repository for other machines running Kopia, just local deployment.
 The steps to get that working are outlined in the `kopia_server_start.cmd`.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),